- 1. What’s the Difference Between Sales and Marketing?

 7. Marketing Leaders you Should Follow

-There are many great marketing experts however in our opinion these particular three people stand out and are well worth following.
+There are many great marketing experts however in our opinion these particular three people stand out and are well worth following such as:

 - Al Ries – the absolute best place to start to learn and understand the power of positioning any brand in a crowded market place.